DigiBP/26SS_Tierpark_Goldau/README.md

 The Hiring Manager conducts the first interview and evaluates the candidate using a structured digital form (`Evaluate.form`) within Camunda.
 If the candidate progresses, the system automatically sends an assessment invitation via Calendly (Make scenario 7).
 The Hiring Manager then conducts and assesses the candidate using the same `Evaluate.form`.
 If the candidate does not progress at any stage, a cancellation email is sent automatically.

 **Contract & Onboarding**
 If the hiring decision is positive, the HR Manager creates the contract via `Contract.form` in Camunda.
 Make scenario 8 then automatically generates the contract from a Google Docs template, exports it as a PDF, and sends it to the candidate via Gmail.
-The candidate confirms acceptance by clicking a link, which triggers Make scenario 9 to correlate the `Message_ContractReceived` event in Camunda and resume the process.
-The onboarding workflow is then triggered automatically.
+The candidate confirms acceptance by clicking a link, which triggers Make scenario 9 to correlate the `Message_ContractReceived` event in Camunda.

 **Full process flow:**